Filing a Wrongful Death Lawsuit After a Construction Accident

 Some states have laws that prevent injured workers from suing their employers.
 Instead, workers are compensated for injuries out of an insurance fund that the employer is required to pay into.
 In this instance, there is no need to establish negligence on the part of the company.
 The plaintiff will receive a standard amount of money—an amount that may be considerably less than what could be awarded in a standard lawsuit.

 You need not be limited by such laws.
 You can file a wrongful death suit if you can show that the company’s conduct was intentionally reckless, that it rose to the level of gross negligence and almost criminal misconduct.
 Workers’ compensation laws are a remedy for workplace-related accidents.
-But most states have carved out exceptions for cases in which the carelessness, inattention, recklessness, and negligence of the defendant is excessive.
+But most states have carved out exceptions for cases in which the defendant's carelessness, inattention, recklessness, and negligence are excessive.

-That is why you need the help, insight, and advice of a construction injury lawyer Los Angeles from the start.
-A construction accident lawyer Los Angeles will have the resources to investigate the accident thoroughly.
-They will send their team of private investigators to the scene of the accident to interview witnesses and gather facts that may have been overlooked by the company and other investigators.
+A workplace dispute lawyer will have the resources to investigate the accident thoroughly.
+They will send their team of private investigators to the scene of the accident to interview witnesses and gather facts that the company and other investigators may have overlooked.
 You never know whether someone who witnessed the accident was unwilling to speak before but will do so now.